How to Install OpenJDK 25 on Debian 13, 12 and 11

 Remove Debian APT OpenJDK

-Remove the OpenJDK 25 packages installed from Debian’s default repositories and clean up unused dependencies:
+Remove the OpenJDK 25 packages installed from Debian’s default repositories:

 Remove Eclipse Temurin